Types of Sentences

 - He is working hard so that he can make a bright future.

-- Rony had a car which he bought from the market.
+- Rony had a car that he bought from the market.

-- Though Selina was nervous, she attend in the debate.
+- Though Selina was nervous, she attended the debate.

 - When I was a child, I played a lot of rural games.